 This video shows an Excel file with some living accession and plant data added.
 A new RDE file is created with the required visible fields.
 The Excel table is selected.
 Field matching between Excel column names and the RDE file fields is adjusted as necessary.

 An RDE file with accession and plant data are imported to a completely empty database.
 As the RDE file is transferred, the database is updated as required with new taxa of all ranks, accessions, supplier institutions, wild origin data and the plants themselves.
 The import process is documented in the BRAHMS guide section: Rapid Data Entry > Importing RDE files for living collection data.

 In this example, the living collection file is opened and column view is selected.
 The data are filtered to show one garden area, sorted by grid and sub grid and then printed in preview mode.

-Managing transactions is an important feature in BRAHMS v8 - be these for preserved or living material.
-Transactions are linked to the categories you choose to add to your database.
-After adding a transaction record, you can link or unlink items; print packing notes and correspondence; record material as returned; edit determinations; and review all transactions using any of the standard data grid features.
-Transactions, best managed using barcoded material, can be uploaded to BRAHMS onliine as Image based transactions.Managing transactions
+BRAHMS includes comprehensive features to manage transactions for preserved and/or living material.
+After adding a transaction record, you can link or unlink items; print packing notes and correspondence; record material as returned; and edit determinations.
+Transactions are best managed using barcoded material.
+They can be uploaded to BRAHMS online as Image based transactions.

 This video shows the deletion of some collection events and then of an entire genus.
 Record deletion is a two-step process.
 Records are first marked for deletion.
 This adds * to the DEL field and displays the record in a strikeout font.
 Repeating the action for a record marked for deletion will un-delete it.
 The second step is to remove records marked for deletion.
 Deletion cascades to delete linked child records.
 Thus, if you delete a species with collections, specimens, text and common names, these too would be deleted.